 There is no commercial production of GE food products in Japan.
 The only commercial GE product produced is a rose developed by Suntory and the volume of production has not been made public.
-Suntory also developed and distributes a blue GE carnation, but it is reported to be cultivated in Colombia.
-A GE strawberry that produces a modified interferon for the treatment of gingivitis in dogs has been grown commercially by Hokusan (link in Japanese) in a contained environment since 2014, but the volume of production has also not been publicly released.
-The strawberries are not harvested for consumption as food.
+Suntory also developed and distributes a blue GE carnation, but it is cultivated in Colombia.